eclipse-sdv-blueprints/fleet-management/components/covesa-cv-forwarder/README.md

 If you are running the forwarder for the first time or if you want to make sure that the latest changes were taken into account, run: the build command:
-`docker compose --profile covesa build --no-cache`
+`docker compose -f covesa-blueprint-compose.yaml build --no-cache`

 To run the covesa forwarder, you can use the .vscode/launch.json configuration

 otherwise, run:
-`docker compose --profile covesa build`
+`docker compose -f covesa-blueprint-compose.yaml build`

 then
-`docker compose --profile covesa up`
+`docker compose -f covesa-blueprint-compose.yaml up`

 ## Log Output